Skip to content

 40

-"""Callback function for handling service task readiness.
+"""Callback for handling service task readiness.

 Args: